splixx05/zsh-drive-formatter/README.md

 without any GUI.
 The only thing you need is a terminal.

 > Note:
-> This repository is currently not inactive.
+> This repository is currently inactive.
 It is neither maintained nor further developed.
 Requests will not be processed.
 Ideas can be submitted, but a timely response should not be expected.
 Thank you for your understanding.

 ---